 Associate Professor of Voice and Director of Opera Studies at Winthrop University in Rock Hill, SC.

-Jeffrey is passionate about the education of communication and drama through music and a strong supporter of American art song, musical theatre and operatic literature.
+Jeff is passionate about the education of communication and drama through music and a strong supporter of American art song, musical theatre and operatic literature.

-A Kansas City district winner and Midwest Regional finalist in the Metropolitan Opera National Council Auditions, Jeffrey has been engaged as a resident baritone with the Kansas City Lyric Opera, a studio artist with Sarasota Opera, and he participated in summer apprenticeships with both Lake George Opera and Des Moines Metro Opera....
+A Kansas City district winner and Midwest Regional finalist in the Metropolitan Opera National Council Auditions, he has been engaged as a resident baritone with the Kansas City Lyric Opera, a studio artist with Sarasota Opera, and he participated in summer apprenticeships with both Lake George Opera and Des Moines Metro Opera....

 about my STUDIO